Can a solar storm destroy the Earth? …The Middle East

 Scientists suspect that other nearby stars can do this.
 When some stars run out of fuel and die, they explode in a massive supernova that spews powerful radiation into space for millions of light years.
 These explosions are many times more powerful than solar flares if such an explosion occurred near Earth, a dying star can flood our planet with so much ultraviolet rays that strip our protective ozone layer, leaving Earth vulnerable to a barrage of charged particles between the stars.

-The authors of a recent study published in the Proceedings of the National Academy of Sciences in August 2020) believe that the death of a star within 65 light years of Earth may have done so about 359 million years ago, towards the end of the Devonian period (416 million to 358 million years ago). ), the mass extinction at the end of this period led to the death of 70% of the invertebrates on Earth, although scientists are not sure why, however examination of fossil spores from the time of the extinction revealed signs of UV damage, indicating that the explosion A star may have caused the extinction.
+The authors of a recent study published in the Proceedings of the National Academy of Sciences in August 2020) believe that the death of a star within 65 light years of Earth may have done so regarding 359 million years ago, towards the end of the Devonian period (416 million to 358 million years ago). ), the mass extinction at the end of this period led to the death of 70% of the invertebrates on Earth, although scientists are not sure why, however examination of fossil spores from the time of the extinction revealed signs of UV damage, indicating that the explosion A star may have caused the extinction.

-The authors of the research said that there are no candidate supernovae close enough to Earth to pose such a threat any time soon, we only have our warm little sun to worry about, and an atmosphere that ensures we stay on this star’s friendly side.
+The authors of the research said that there are no candidate supernovae close enough to Earth to pose such a threat any time soon, we only have our warm little sun to worry regarding, and an atmosphere that ensures we stay on this star’s friendly side.

 Source: Live Science